-Aims To understand the nature, role and influence of religion in the world To pursue personal quest for meaning, purpose and value To formulate reasoned opinion/argument Key Stage 2 pupils will be able to: show knowledge and understanding of Christianity and other faiths in the world exploring similarities and differences between and within religions; understand what it means to belong to a religious community and the influence think about what influences our beliefs and lifestyle and the way we see things; explore different religious and non-religious beliefs about meaning, purpose and value. gain basic understanding of some beliefs to be able to give reasons for and against an opinion; develop awareness of the influence of beliefs on attitudes and behaviour.
+Aims To understand the nature, role and influence of religion in the world To pursue personal quest for meaning, purpose and value To formulate reasoned opinion/argument Key Stage 2 pupils will be able to: show knowledge and understanding of Christianity and other faiths in the world exploring similarities and differences between and within religions; understand what it means to belong to a religious community and the influence religious faith has on individuals and communities. think about what influences our beliefs and lifestyle and the way we see things; explore different religious and non-religious beliefs about meaning, purpose and value. gain basic understanding of some beliefs to be able to give reasons for and against an opinion; develop awareness of the influence of beliefs on attitudes and behaviour.